faikey/Deep-Learning-for-VUI/README.md

 The analysis above proves the feasibility of deploying deep learning methods to conduct voice application evaluation.
 Based on this, In the future work, a chatbot trained by deep learning methods using the Alexa responses dataset can be deployed to do evaluation.

+## About the codes and how to run them

+### sample dataset
+I only showed a sample of the Alexa Response Dataset because of future research reasons.

+### crawler codes
+1. alexacrawler.py is used to run the basic "open-help-stop" loop for each Alexa skill
+2.